-L-R: Jordan Luther, Chris Parks, Chris Yoder, Sara Caitlin Neubert, Seth Stauffer
+L-R: Jordan Luther, Chris Parks, Chris Yoder, Sara Kaitlin Neubert, Seth Stauffer

 Seth Stauffer, senior Peacebuilding & Development major from Lebanon PA took first place with his speech, The Danger of MCC’s own Single Story.
-He will receive a cash prize and entry in the bi-national competition with winners from other Mennonite-related colleges and universities in the United States and Canada.
-Read the news release.
+He will receive a cash prize and entry in the bi-national competition with winners from other Mennonite-related colleges and universities in the United States and Canada, in which he was awarded second-place.
+He will also receive scholarship money to attend a peace-related conference or seminar of his choice.
+The intent is to deepen the recipient’s understanding of peace issues in an area of particular interest.

 Jordan Luther, senior Biblical Studies major from Martinsville VA was one of two runners-up with his speech, Are Y’all Listening?: An Apology.